gautamsharma7234/Udacity-Deep-Learning/Lesson 4/README.md

+# Note: Assignment 6 is incomplete due to lack of time.

 # Before proceeding with the assignments, finish the following resources:
 1) Part 1 DL video - https://www.youtube.com/watch?v=TsEGsdVJjuA (notes are in book of this video)
 2) Part 2 DL video - https://www.youtube.com/watch?v=nuirUEmbaJU (notes are in book of this video)